teksavant/teksavant.github.io/_posts/2016-01-12-6-things-macs can't-but-windows-can.markdown

 <p>So, here is my list of 6 things that MACs can't do but Windows PC can.
 Comment below with your own examples in the interest of fairness.
-Stay tuned.</p>
+Stay tuned for similar post in favour of MACs.</p>